Sreeparvathy-Radhakrishnan/Spotify-Streaming-Popularity-Analytics-Dashboard/README.md

 - Track artist-level performance and their top hits
 - Identify listener trends in explicit content and song releases
 - Enable music industry stakeholders (labels, producers, marketers) to make data-driven decisions

+📊 Live Dashboard

+ You can view the Flipkart Sales Report Dashboard :

+🔗 You can explore it Live here: View Dashboard

 📊 Walkthrough of Key Visuals